-Debye length is important characteristic of interfacial electric double layers.
-It serves as a measure of a distance between charged interfaces where electrostatic component of surfaces forces is important.
-Reduction of the Debye length due to increasing ionic strength leads to weaker electrostatic interactions and possible stability loss by dispersions and emulsions.
+Debye length is an important characteristic of the interfacial electric double layers.
+It serves as a measure of the double layer thickness.
+Consequently, it depends mostly on ionic strength.
+Increasing ionic strength reduces Debye length, makes double layer thinner.
+Such reduction of the Debye length leads to weaker electrostatic interactions.
+Therefore, this could cause stability loss by dispersions and emulsions.

 Transition from the fresh to sea water at the rivers deltas is striking example illustrating importance of this parameter.
-This change causes aggregation of particles floating in the river waters and consequent formation of the deposits at the rivers deltas.
+This change causes aggregation of particles when they float in the river waters and consequent formation of the deposits at the rivers deltas.

 where ε is dielectric permittivity, and D is diffusion coefficient

-The main uncertainty in this equation comes from the unknown effective diffusion coefficient D. However this parameter varies over limited range.
-For instance, the diffusion coefficients of most ions in aqueous solutions are similar and have values that at room temperature are in the range of 0.6x10-9 to 2x10-9 m2/s.
-The square root of this variation would yield uncertainty in scale of only tens percents.
-With regard to non-aqueous systems, recent studies indicate that ions there are not much larger either.
+The main uncertainty in this equation comes from the effective diffusion coefficient D because it is usually unknown.
+However, this parameter varies over limited range.
+For instance, the diffusion coefficients of most ions in aqueous solutions are similar.
+Their values that at room temperature are in the range of 0.6×10-9 to 2×10-9 m2/s.
+The square root of this variation would yield uncertainty in scale of only tens precents.
+With regard to non-aqueous systems, recent studies indicate that ions in such liquids are not much larger either.

-Application of this method fort ANY liquid requires capability of measuring conductivity within complete liquids conductivity range from 10-11 S/m up to 10 S/m.
-We have two instruments that cover this very wide dynamic range:
+Obviously, application of this method for ANY liquid requires capability of measuring conductivity within complete liquids conductivity range from 10-11 S/m up to 10 S/m.
+We have several instruments that cover this very wide dynamic range: